judering/judering.github.io/index.md

 Silver Kites (myself, Fionnuala Conway and Lenka Dobai) will be performing at this years Bottlenote Festival on the 24th February.
 More details to follow.

+Martin Johnson will be performing my new set of 5 cello pieces "Wildwood" at a private St. Brigid's day celebration.

+## JANUARY 2019
+Countersunk release a double CD of electronic tracks by 22 Irish producers (including me) under the collective name 101 beats per minute.
+Launch party will be held at Whelans, Dublin, on the 25th Jan from 8pm onwards.

+Benjamin Dwyer launches his CD/DVD "KnowingUnknowing" featuring a piece I co-composed with Peter Moran "Anois is Arís" at Middlesex University on the 17th Jan and again in Dublin at Dance Ireland on the 25th Jan at 6pm.

 ## NOVEMBER 2018
 Performing with Clang Sayne in Brussels and Cologne (more details to follow).
 22nd and 23rd November.